St. Paul, Kansas: History

-As early as 1883 there was agitation to change the name of Osage Mission because it suggested it was still an Indian Mission.
-Neona was suggested to honor the daughter of Chief Little Bear, but local protests favored the name of St. Paul.
+As early as 1883, there was agitation to change the name of Osage Mission because it suggested it was still an Indian mission.
+"Neona" was suggested to honor the daughter of Osage Chief Little Bear (who is buried near Neodesha), but local protests favored the name of "St. Paul."
 The reigning judge decided to allow the citizens to vote on the new name and St. Paul was chosen in an election held on April 11, 1895.
 Some claim the new name was selected to honor the Apostle Paul, but it was most probably selected in honor of St. Paul of the Cross, founder of the Passionists, who had just then established a home in Osage Mission.
 The name of the post office was officially changed from Osage Mission to Saint Paul in May 1895.

-The historic St. Francis Hieronymo Church dedicated in 1884 has undergone its latest renovation in 2007 due to a storm on June 30, 2005 that knocked off the steeple.
+The historic St. Francis Hieronymo Church, dedicated in 1884, was renovated in 2007 due to a storm on June 30, 2005 that knocked off the steeple.
 The Osage Mission-Neosho County Museum is directly south of the church.
-The Lone Elm School, a one-room school house that operated from 1867 through 1951 stands on the museum grounds.
+The Lone Elm School, a one-room schoolhouse that operated from 1867 through 1951, stands on the museum grounds.

-A visit to the St. Francis Parish Cemetery reflects much of the history of the Osage Mission, as does the only remaining structure of the girls' school established by Mother Bridget Hayden when she arrived at the Mission in 1847.
-The Osage Mission Infirmary & Guest House is listed on the National Register of Historic Places and is managed under the name, St. Ann's Bed and Breakfast.
+A visit to the St. Francis Parish Cemetery reflects much of the history of the Osage Mission, as does the only remaining structure of the girls' school established by Mother Bridget Hayden when she arrived at the mission in 1847.
+The Osage Mission Infirmary & Guest House is listed on the National Register of Historic Places and is managed under the name "St. Ann's Bed and Breakfast."
 The owners strive to maintain its history and authentic design.

 St. Paul's homecoming is called Mission Days.
-It is held annually on Memorial Day Weekend with activities that begin on Thursday and conclude on Monday, including: races, music shows, dances, pony & draft horse pulls, parade, horseshoe tournament, carnival, kids games, golf tournament, calf penning & Calcutta, and Memorial Day services at the local cemeteries.
+It is held annually on Memorial Day Weekend with activities that begin on Thursday and conclude on Monday, including: races, music shows, dances, pony and draft horse pulls, parade, horseshoe tournament, carnival, kids games, golf tournament, calf penning and Calcutta, and Memorial Day services at the local cemeteries.